silicastormsiam/SoundsUnderground/README.md

 ## Business Model

-- **Storage Fee for Uploads**: DJs, including John Morgan, paid a fee to upload sets, offsetting server costs.
+- **Storage Fee for Uploads**: DJs, paid a fee to upload sets, offsetting server costs.
 - **Free Downloads for Listeners**: Provided free access to sets, driving engagement and accessibility.
-- **Domain and Data Sale**: Sold to a larger Seattle-based company in Q4 2003, demonstrating entrepreneurial acumen.
+- **Domain and Data Sale**: Sold to a Seattle-based company in Q4 2003, demonstrating entrepreneurial acumen.

 ## Challenges and Solutions